UF CTSI Learning Health System

 Ramzi G. Salloum, Ph.D.

-Dr. Salloum is the director of the Learning Health System Initiative at the UF Clinical and Translational Science Institute and associate professor in the Department of Health Outcomes & Biomedical Informatics at the UF College of Medicine.
+Dr. Salloum is the director of the Learning Health System Program at the UF Clinical and Translational Science Institute and associate professor in the Department of Health Outcomes & Biomedical Informatics at the UF College of Medicine.
 His research considers the economic implications of the implementation and dissemination of evidence-based practices.

 CO-DIRECTOR